Gouvernathor/Gouvernathor/README.md

 * [SWHolo](https://github.com/Gouvernathor/renpy-SWHolo), a hologram effect similar to the Jedi council in Star Wars
 * [PronounsClass](https://github.com/Gouvernathor/renpy-PronounsClass), a class to help managing player-chosen or otherwise dynamic pronouns for possibly multiple characters
-* [AttributesManager](https://github.com/Gouvernathor/renpy-AttributesManager), a toolkit to help managing the attributes passed to images, (layeredimages in particular).
+* [AttributesManager](https://github.com/Gouvernathor/renpy-AttributesManager), a toolkit to help managing the attributes passed to images
+  (layeredimages in particular).

 ## Politics